Things to Do in Portland: Wine Tasting by Helicopter

 Wine tasting by helicopter may sound ridiculously indulgent at first blush, but it’s actually not as bad as you might expect when you consider the efficiency of time since you’ll likely be up in the air much shorter than you’d spend sitting in a car in traffic, and who wants to do that?
 More time means more tasting, and having a guide means no one needs to drink and drive.
 And of course, there is the benefit of beautiful bird’s eye views over Oregon Wine Country.

 For comparison, one year we got a group of about 12 together to do a bike tour in Napa with a company called Gears and Grapes, which offered an instructor guided tour by bike along with lunch (and a van trailing to pick up stragglers and to hold our purchases), which costs about $160 per person for 6 hours, covering 3-4 wineries.
-In New Zealand and in Sonoma, I’ve joined group day- or half-day tours that cost anywhere from $70 to $150 or so and visit anywhere from 3-5 wineries.
+In New Zealand and in both Napa and Sonoma, I’ve joined group day- or half-day tours that cost anywhere from $70 to $150 or so and visit anywhere from 3-5 wineries.
 It’s definitely a cheaper way to experience wine tasting, but takes a bigger chunk out of your day.

 Another year, we got 18 of our friends together and rented a stretch Hummer limo from Beau Wine Tours to pick us up in San Francisco and drive us to and from Sonoma.
 The tour included complimentary champagne at pick up, lunch and four winery visits over 8 hours (I think we stretched it to 9).
 Divided by 18 of us, we paid about $125 per person and a great time was had by all, of course.
 This option would definitely mean getting together a larger group.